Yury Dombrovsky: Life and career

-Dombrovsky was the son of Jewish lawyer Joseph Dombrovsky and Russian mother.
+Dombrovsky was the son of Jewish lawyer Joseph Dombrovsky and a Russian mother.

-Dombrovsky fell foul of the authorities as early as 1932, for his part in the student suicide case described in The Faculty of Useless Knowledge.
-He was exiled to Alma-Ata in Kazakhstan where he established himself as a teacher, and which provided the setting for his novel The Keeper of Antiquities.
-This work, translated into English by Michael Glenny, gives several ominous hints as to the development of the Stalinist terror and its impact in remote Alma-Ata.
+Dombrovsky fell afoul of the authorities as early as 1932 for his part in the student suicide case described in his novel The Faculty of Useless Knowledge.
+He was exiled to Almaty in Kazakhstan, where he established himself as a teacher and which provided the setting for his novel The Keeper of Antiquities.
+This work, translated into English by Michael Glenny, gives several ominous hints as to the development of the Stalinist terror and its impact in remote Almaty.

 Dombrovsky had begun publishing literary articles in Kazakhstanskaya Pravda by 1937, when he was imprisoned again — this time for a mere seven months, having the luck to be detained during the partial hiatus between the downfall of Yezhov and the appointment of Beria.